-5.2.1 Stencil thickness
+5.2.1 Stencil Thickness

 The thickness of the stencil determines the amount of solder paste deposited onto the printed circuit board pattern.
 Due to the fine pitch and small terminal geometry used, care must be taken when printing the solder paste onto the PCB.
-A 0.125 mm (5.0 mils) thick stainless steel stencil is recommended for 0.50 mm pitch packages.
-Package pitches greater than 0.65 mm can accommodate a 0.150 mm (6.0 mils) thick stencil.
+A 0.12 mm (5 mils) thick stainless steel stencil is recommended for 0.50 mm pitch packages.
+Package pitches > 0.65 mm can accommodate a 0.150 mm (6 mils) thick stencil.

-Solder paste stencil thickness can play a key role in successfully building a PCB.
-For the large 1.27 mm pitch HSOP, 1.27 mm, thicker stencils are the starting point, 0.125 mm to 0.150 mm (5.0 mils to 6.0 mils).
+Solder paste stencil thickness plays a key role in successfully building a PCB.
+For the large pitch SOIC, 1.27 mm, thicker stencils are the starting point, 0.125 mm to 0.150 mm (5 to 6 mils).
 However the thickness decision needs to be balanced by production experiences with the remaining components on the PCB and that may lead to thinner stencils.
-In cases of thinner stencils, the openings for the large pitch HSOP can be increased.
-For the small 0.65 mm pitch HSOP and PQFP, the stencil thickness can be between 0.100 mm to 0.125 mm (4.0 to 5.0 mils).
-There is less of a chance other components on the PCB would suggest an ever thinner stencil.
+In case of thinner stencils the openings for the large pitch SOIC can be increased.
+For small pitch SOIC, 0.65 mm, the stencil thickness can be between 0.100 mm to 0.125 mm (4 mm to 5 mils).
+There is less of a chance that other components on the PCB would suggest an ever thinner stencil.

-5.2.2 Solder paste properties
+5.2.2 Solder Paste Properties

 Solder paste is one of the most important materials in the SMT assembly process.
-It is a homogenous mixture of metal alloy, flux, and viscosity modifiers.
+It is a homogenous mixture of metal alloy, flux and viscosity modifiers.
 The metal alloy particles are made in specific size and shape.
-Flux has a direct effect on soldering and cleaning, and it is used to precondition the surfaces for soldering by removing minor surface contamination and oxidation.
+Flux has a direct effect on soldering and cleaning, and it is used to precondition the surfaces for soldering (by removing minor surface contamination and oxidation).

-There are two different flux systems commonly available.
+There are two different flux systems commonly available:

-- The first type requires cleaning, such as standard rosin chemistries and water soluble chemistries.
-Standard rosin chemistries are normally cleaned with solvents, semi-aqueous solutions or aqueous/saponifier solutions, while the water soluble chemistries are cleaned with pure water. - The second flux system type requires no cleaning, but normally a little residue remains on the PCB after soldering.
-The end user should evaluate their entire process and use of no clean flux to ensure desired results.
+- The first flux system type requires cleaning such as standard rosin chemistries and water soluble chemistries.
+Standard rosin chemistries are normally cleaned with solvents, semi-aqueous solutions or aqueous/saponifier solutions, while the water soluble chemistries are cleaned with pure water. - The second flux system type requires no cleaning, but normally a little residue will remain on the PCB after soldering, End user should evaluate their entire process and usage of no clean flux to ensure desired results.